 Maybe you’re a foodie at heart who loves to switch up your menu on the regular.
 You’ll need a POS that can connect your menu to your list of ingredients, and track inventory with absolute precision.

 Or maybe you just don’t want to spend a lot of time shopping for a POS and you’d like something tried and tested for your day-to-day operations.
-In this case you’ll want to start reading online reviews and talking to other restaurant in your neighborhood about POS systems that have worked for them.
+In this case you’ll want to start reading online reviews and talking to other restaurants in your neighborhood about POS systems that have worked for them.

 Here are your options when choosing a POS system that’s right for your restaurant.